 The weight of the water was the same as before the experiments, but the container weighed slightly less.
 The loss in weight was exactly equal to the weight of the solid residue.
 It was obvious, therefore, that this had been produced not from the water as was supposed but from the container.

-If we combine 2 grams of hydrogen with 16 grams of oxygen we get exactly 18 (2 + 16) grams of water.
-In the same way, if 35 grams of chlorine are combined with 23 grams of sodium, we would obtain 58 grams of sodium chloride (table salt).
+If we combine 2 g of hydrogen with 16 g of oxygen we get exactly 18 (2 + 16) grams of water.
+In the same way, if 35 g of chlorine are combined with 23 g of sodium, we would obtain 58 g of sodium chloride (table salt).
 This discovery paved the way for the modern theory of atoms, as first espoused by John Dalton.

 Lavoisier discovered his law by conducting yet another experiment to disprove an old theory.
 It had previously been observed that when a metal became calcined (that is, when it was reduced to a powder by burning) it increased both in volume and in weight.
 Lavoisier showed that this happened only because the metal had absorbed some of the air during calcination.
 It had, in fact, been oxidized, and the increase in weight of the metal corresponded to the added weight of oxygen from the air.

 In May 1794 the Tribunal of the French Revolution condemned Lavoisier to death.
 He had been accused of having plotted against the government and of having embezzled large sums of money which should have gone to the State.
 Both the accusations and the evidence against him were false, as were the statements of the witnesses.
 There was much hatred against him which derived from envy of his prosperity and his privileged position at Court.